Robbie Davis-Floyd: Work

-In Davis-Floyd's first book, Birth as an American Rite of Passage, she defines "technocracy" as a society organized around the super-valuation of high technology and the global flow of information.
+In Davis-Floyd's first book, Birth as an American Rite of Passage, she defines a "technocracy" as a society organized around the super-valuation of high technologies and the global flow of information.
 She argues that the beliefs and practices associated with birth are driven from a "technocratic model" that was influenced by the Industrial Revolution.
 Birth became industrialized in assembly-line fashion, then "technocratized" by the consistent use of high technologies such as ultrasound and the electronic fetal monitor, which is almost universally used in American births, even though it has been shown to fail to improve outcomes while increasing the cesarean section rate.
 The publication of the book furthered her interest to study the anthropology of reproduction.
 Her current focus is on transformational models of maternity care around the world, and on assisting in the humanistic transformation of childbirth via the International Childbirth Initiative described below.

-Within their scope of research, Davis-Floyd, other scholars and other birth advocates have worked to ensure that people have access to a range of knowledge on birth, childbirth processes, cultural perspectives, birth customs, safety practices, and health resources.
-Her primary work in this arena has been to serve as lead editor for the International MotherBaby Childbirth Initiative (IMBCI): 10 Steps to Optimal Maternity Care (2008) and then to serve as lead editor for the International Childbirth Initiative (ICI): 12 Steps to Safe and Respectful Maternity Care (2018), which is a merger of the IMBCI and the 2015 FIGO Guidelines to Mother-Baby-Friendly Birthing Facilities and replaces both the IMBCI and the FIGO Guidelines (see www.internationalchildbirth.org).
-It is her dream and that of many others for all 12 Steps of the ICI to be fully implemented in every birthing facility worldwide.
+Within their scope of research, Davis-Floyd, other scholars and other birth advocates have documented information on birth, childbirth processes, cultural perspectives, birth customs, safety practices, and health resources.
+Her primary work in this arena has been to serve as lead editor for the International MotherBaby Childbirth Initiative (IMBCI): 10 Steps to Optimal Maternity Care (2008) and then to serve as lead editor for the International Childbirth Initiative (ICI): 12 Steps to Safe and Respectful Maternity Care (2018), which is a merger of the IMBCI and the 2015 FIGO Guidelines to Mother-Baby-Friendly Birthing Facilities and replaces both the IMBCI and the FIGO Guidelines.
+The ICI states that the goal of the global implementations of its 12 steps should be fully implemented in every birthing facility worldwide.

 In light of her mission and collaborative studies, Davis-Floyd has collaborated with multiple people to explain birth in different contexts and parts of the world.
 For example, Davis-Floyd and midwife Elizabeth Davis co-authored Intuition as Authoritative Knowledge in Midwifery and Homebirth.
-Both had examined the interactions among midwives' authoritative knowledge and their trust in their own intuition and in the intuition of women giving birth.
+Both examined the interactions among midwives' authoritative knowledge and their trust in their own intuition and in the intuition of women giving birth.
 This form of authoritative knowledge occurs in a context where independent midwives rely on knowledge that they spiritually and personally embody, primarily through expertise and by knowing the women within the context of their communities.
 Home birth midwives make a conscious and purposeful attempt to provide alternative knowledge that is scientifically accurate and culturally appropriate.
 In Cyborg Babies, Davis-Floyd and Dumit show that new reproductive technologies can create a barrier between mother and child, in regards to visualization, conception, and legislation.
 Reproductive technologies have been analyzed for their merits and paradoxes as they make advancements in cross-cultural landscapes.
 Cyborg Babies demonstrates that human cyborgs can be both technological and organic—for example, one of its chapters describes an IVF conception ending in a holistic homebirth.